Insurance Stocks Moving In Friday's Intraday Session - Benzinga

 Gainers

-- Marpai MRAI shares rose 3.61% to $2.29 during Friday's regular session.
-Trading volume for this security as of 12:40 EST is 17.7K, which is 4.2% of its average full-day volume over the last 100 days.
-The market value of their outstanding shares is at $46.4 million.
+- Huize Holding HUIZ stock moved upwards by 6.47% to $1.38 during Friday's regular session.
+Trading volume for this security as of 12:40 EST is 44.4K, which is 16.1% of its average full-day volume over the last 100 days.
+The market value of their outstanding shares is at $70.1 million.

 Losers